dong-zh/queen-fight/readme.md

 [`assignment_justification.md`](assignment_justification.md) contains documentation for the assignment.

-You can download the compiled Windows binary in the [releases](https://github.com/dong-zh/queen-fight/releases) section, or compile it yourself with the [instructions](#building) below.
+You can download the compiled Windows binary in the [releases](https://github.com/dong-zh/queen-fight/releases) section.
+You must extract the archive before running it.
+Alternatively, you can compile it yourself with the [instructions](#building) below.

 ## Game Controls